Dumbfounded by dongles? Read on to learn all about internet dongles, including the pros and cons.

 - Developments in mobile broadband technology have seen mobile dongles become smaller, sleeker and faster.

-- Mobile broadband dongles can be used in both laptops and computers making them ideal for regular use as well as in emergencies.
+- Mobile broadband dongles can be used in both laptops and computers making them ideal for regular use, too.

-- The advent of 4G mobile broadband means a dongle is now a genuinely viable alternative to fixed line home broadband.
+- The advent of 4G mobile broadband means a dongle is now a genuinely viable alternative to fixed line home broadband, depending upon your area.

-- Speeds are low, reaching a maximum of 21Mb for 3G and having an industry-recognised average of 1.5Mb.
-This is perfect for basic tasks like email, calendars and Twitter but for more demanding applications, or those involving media streaming, this probably won't be enough.
+- Speeds can be low, reaching a maximum of 21Mbps for 3G and having an industry-recognised average of 1.5Mbps.
+This is perfect for basic tasks like e-mail, calendars and Twitter, but for more demanding applications, or those involving media streaming, this probably won't be enough.

-- Coverage is dependent on mobile phone reception, so the mobile blackspots that have you cursing your provider will also affect 3G broadband.
+- Coverage is dependent on mobile phone reception, so the mobile blackspots that have you cursing your provider will also affect mobile broadband.

-Like a mobile broadband dongle, a MiFi unit connects you to the internet over 3G or 4G.
-However, unlike dongles which a connection for just one PC or laptop, Mifi's create a localised wireless mobile broadband signal that can be shared between multiple mobile broadband-enabled devices.
+Like a mobile broadband dongle, a MiFi unit connects you to the internet over 3G or 4G networks.
+Unlike dongles — which only offer a connection for just one PC or laptop — Mifis create a localised wireless mobile broadband signal that can be shared between multiple mobile broadband-enabled devices.

-One major consideration for those opting for a Mi-Fi is that if you share your monthly allowance between multiple mobile broadband-enabled devices, such as consoles, smartphones, tablets and laptops, you're likely to find that you get through your download limit a lot quicker.
-So you might want to track down a MiFi deal with a generous allowance.
+One major consideration for those opting for a MiFi is that if you share your monthly allowance between multiple mobile broadband-enabled devices, such as consoles, smartphones, tablets and laptops, you're likely to find that you get through your download limit a lot quicker.